ktindiana/operational-sep/README.md

     threshold is already crossed for the very first time in your specified time period, and if the flux drops below threshold before the next event starts.

+    If the event has an initial increase above threshold for a few points, falls below threshold, then continues to increase above threshold again, you may try to use the --TwoPeaks feature to capture the full duration of the event.
+The initial increase above threshold must be less than a day.
+An example of this scenario can be seen in >100 MeV for 2011-08-04.

     RUN CODE FROM COMMAND LINE (put on one line), e.g.: python3 operational_sep_quantities.py --StartDate 2012-05-17